-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, ascariasis or death from ascariasis is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting ascariasis or death from ascariasis, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 12 May 2015 concerning ascariasis in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the revoked Instrument.
+- 7. The contents of this Instrument are in similar terms as the revoked Instrument.
 Comparing this Instrument and the revoked Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'ascariasis' in subsection 7(2); - revising the ICD-10-AM code for 'ascariasis' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'being exposed to Ascaris lumbricoides or Ascaris suum'; - new factor in subsection 9(2) concerning 'being in a tropical or subtropical region'; - new factor in subsection 9(3) concerning 'living or working in warm and damp conditions'; - deleting the factor concerning 'being in an area endemic for Ascaris lumbricoides' as it is now covered by the factor in subsection 9(2) concerning 'being in a tropical or subtropical region' and the factor in subsection 9(3) concerning 'living or working in warm and damp conditions'; - new definitions of 'being exposed to Ascaris lumbricoides or Ascaris suum', 'being in close contact with pigs', 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary; and - deleting the definition of 'an area endemic for Ascaris lumbricoides'.